 Unless you are trying to get a level to qualify for a contract that specifies what they require, the choice of whether to measure your progress using maturity levels or capability levels is entirely up to you.
 A few issues may influence your decision.

-First, when you “get a level” you are in reality conducting a CMMI appraisal (called a SCAMPI A appraisal).
+First, when you “get a level” you are in reality conducting a CMMI appraisal (called a SCAMPI A appraisal for CMMI V1.3 or a Benchmark appraisal for CMMI V2.0).
 Such an appraisal requires selecting a CMMI model and the scope of the organization to be appraised.
 In addition, you must determine what results you want from the appraisal.